MihaelaBr/portfolio/d_mainproject3.md

 				<header class="major">
 					<h3>Results</h3>
 				</header>
 				<p>After preparing and cleaning the data I ingested it into Tableau for further analysis and visualisations preparation.
-The results are a data cleaning process in SQL, published in the GitHub repo for this project and a Tableau Public Dashboard with two separate pages for Stations Analysis and Time-series Analysis.</p>
+The results are a data cleaning process in SQL, published in the GitHub repo for this project and a Tableau Public Dashboard with two separate pages for Stations Analysis and Time-series Analysis.
+Click on the picture for a more detailed interactive view.</p>
 				<ul class="actions">
 					<li><a href="generic.html" class="button" target="_blank">GitHub Repo</a></li>
 					<li><a href="https://public.tableau.com/views/CyclisticCaseStudy_17210605199230/CyclisticCaseStudy?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link" class="button" target="_blank">Tableau</a></li>